sebinkooooo/OTOC-Cyclone-Prediction/readme.md

 ---

-**⚠️ Operational Disclaimer:** This is a research prototype.
+**Disclaimer:** This is a research prototype.
 Do not use for actual hurricane evacuation decisions without validation by national meteorological agencies.